jprovince/jprovince/README.md

 - 🌱 I’m currently learning machine learning
 - 📫 How to reach me: jprovince@mail.bradley.edu
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I enjoy running, skateboarding, rock climbing, jiu jitsu, and music production
+- ⚡ Fun fact: I enjoy running, rock climbing, jiu jitsu, and music production

 <!---
 jprovince/jprovince is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.